wladmis/xext-rexsec/README.rst

 I guess the future is for Wayland.
-This module is an attempt to make X11 less transparent and all-permissive for X11 clients and restrict them, and I hope it could be useful for users who cannot to switch to Wayland for some reason.
+This module is an attempt to make X11 less transparent and all-permissive for X11 clients and restrict them, and I hope it could be useful for users who cannot switch to Wayland for some reason.

-I have also a couple ideas for its improvements, like make it able to allow in certain conditions to make a screenshots or record a screen for confined clients (which is needed for online meeting or streaming, for example), or system tray handling.
+I have also a couple ideas for its improvement, like make it able to allow screenshots or screencasts in certain conditions for confined clients (which is necessary for online video calls or streaming, for example), or system tray handling.

 Beside these, only code cleanup, refactoring, bug fixes and resolving